INTO-CPS-Association/aurt/README.md

 To setup the development environment:
 1. Open terminal in the current folder.
-2. Install all packages for development: `pip install -e .`.
-You can also install the visualization packages, using `pip install .[vis]`
+2. Install all packages for development: `pip install -e .[vis]`.
 3. Unpack the datasets (see [Dataset management](#dataset-management))
 4. To run `api` tests, open a command prompt or powershell in the repository root, and run `python build.py --run-tests api`.
    If you are using Linux, use `python3` instead of `python`.

+_NOTE: Run tests before commits.
+If they don't pass, fix them before committing._

 ## Publishing this package on pypi